Bauhaus-InfAR/bauhaus_research_skills_23/content/week_06/slides/index.md

 -   They are looking for *native English speakers between 18 and 60 years of age, with normal or corrected-to-normal vision, and without dyslexia*
--   You respond and tell you to come to the lab tomorrow at 2pm but to get a good rest tonight and to have lunch around noon
+-   You respond and are told to come to the lab tomorrow at 2pm but to get a good rest tonight and to have lunch around noon
 -   You get to the lab, they lead you to a dark room and sit you down in front of a computer screen.